Skip to main content

 KMS uses a role-based access control (RBAC) model to securely and systematically manage access permissions to key resources.
 Roles are assigned through the IAM service to ensure that users can only perform permitted operations.

-KMS Project Viewer
+KMS Viewer

-Has permission to view all resources in a project, including key lists, states, and version information.
-However, they cannot perform management tasks such as creating or changing key states.
+Has permission to view resources in a project, including key lists, states, and version information.

-KMS Project Manager
+KMS Manager